ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### LDAP deserialization should be disabled

 Indica que a desirialização do LDAP pode estar desabilitada.
-A mensagem que aparece é esta:

 > _JNDI supports the deserialization of objects from LDAP directories, which is fundamentally insecure and can lead to remote code execution.
 This rule raises an issue when an LDAP search query is executed with SearchControls configured to allow deserialization.
 For more information checkout the CWE-502 \(_[_https://cwe.mitre.org/data/definitions/502.html_](https://cwe.mitre.org/data/definitions/502.html)_\) advisory._